archlinuxcn/lilac/README.md

 ### 2024-06-28

-if database is in use, run the following SQL to update:
+If database is in use, run the following SQL to update:

 ```sql